Accessibility features

 WCAG 2.1 AA Standards

-Web Content Accessibility Guidelines (WCAG) is developed through the W3C process in cooperation with individuals and organizations around the world, with a goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
+Web Content Accessibility Guidelines (WCAG) is developed through the W3C process in cooperation with individuals and organisations around the world with the goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organisations and governments internationally.

 Revised Section 508 Standards

-Section 508 accessibility standards contains accessibility standards that must be adhered to by all federally funded government agencies, and companies selling ICT (information and communication technology) to the federal government.
+Section 508 accessibility standards contains accessibility standards that must be adhered to by all U.S. federally funded government agencies, and companies selling ICT (information and communication technology) to the U.S. federal government.

 EN 301 549 Accessibility requirements